drfranknlee/udc-for-image-analytics/scenario1/index.md

 ## 2. Upload Dataset to Object Storage

 In your local or public cloud account, create a cloud object storage service.
 Start with a new vault called udc-vault and create a folder within called "T101389".
-All our demo data will be uploaded into this folder.
+All your demo data will be uploaded into this folder.
 This object storage should be set up as a managed data source by Spectrum Discover.

 <img src=rm/T101389-s1-upload-data.png>

-## 3. Set up ContentSearch Policy in Spectrum Discover
+## 3. Set up AutoTag Policy in Spectrum Discover

-In this step, we'll set up a Spectrum Discover ContentSearch policy to extract the image source (eg. raw vs annotated) from the path of the images and polulate the value into metadata tag named "u2-source".
+In this step, you will set up a Spectrum Discover AutoTag policy to extract the image source (eg. raw vs annotated) from the path of the images and polulate the value into metadata tag named "u2-source".

 SSH log into the Spectrum Discover server.
 If you cannot gain SSH access to the server, you can still create the policy by using the Spectrum Discover RESTful API after obtaining the token.
 Please consult the [Spectrum Discover Documentation](https://www.ibm.com/docs/en/spectrum-discover)